vd Brink Home Automations

 availability: "{{ 'sensor.tempest_temperature_feels_like_rounded' | has_value }}

-This is the code for the mushroom card, as shown on the image, based on this template.
+This is the code for the Mushroom card shown in the image, based on this template.

 # Sourcecode by vdbrink.github.io